INDUSTRIAL DISPLAY MONITORS · TOUCH MONITORS · OEM / ODM

 Open Frame

-Typically selected where the display is mounted behind a custom front panel or integrated into kiosk, charging, and industrial equipment enclosures.
+Typically selected where the display or touch monitor is mounted behind a custom front panel or integrated into kiosk, charging, and industrial equipment enclosures.

-Panel mount industrial monitor structure for industrial cabinet integration
+Panel mount industrial touch monitor structure for industrial cabinet integration

 FRONT PANEL INSTALLATION